elibroftw/mp3-editor/README.md

 # MP3 Editor
 My own mp3 editor made in python that can automatically set metadata and album cover given the filename.
-For the album cover feature, you need to have your own Spotify API.
-I may or may not add Oauth.

 # How to use
+- pip install -r requirements.txt
+- Have ffmpeg installed to PATH.
-`pip install -r requirements.txt` main.py is a command line interface.
+- Run main.py is for a command line interface (GUI for later)
-All the useful functions are in functions.py (if you want to do everything with code) Make sure to create a config.txt file to store your API keys and music directory.
+- All the useful functions are in functions.py (if you want to do everything with code)
+- Make sure to create a config.txt file to store your API keys and music directory.
-Make sure ffmpeg is installed to PATH.
+- For the album cover feature, you need to have your own Spotify API.

 # Note
 This has been untested on Linux and Mac.